8 tips to keep employees engaged in a hybrid world

 While individual departments can benefit from breakthrough brainstorming sessions offsite, company-wide retreats have been gaining prominence in the new hybrid working world.
 Previously the reserve of digital nomads, more organizations are following the lead of small remote startups and treating their teams to an annual getaway.

-.
+There are a whole host of reasons why these retreats are gaining popularity.
 Businesses realize that these events can serve several purposes, from a chance to deliver key updates to an attention-grabbing opportunity to attract new talent.
 But in a hybrid working context, they are an important tool for employee motivation and retention.

 Imagine this scenario.
 Anna lives far from her company HQ and comes in monthly to work from the office for a few days.
 Annually the business hosts an AGM and a thank-you dinner at a local spot.
 Over time Anna finds the lack of interaction has left her with little emotional connection to her colleagues and feeling disengaged with company goals.